mundobien2025/fastapi-basekit/README.md

 - **JWTService**: create, validate and refresh JWT tokens.
 - **SupabaseService**: upload and delete files in Supabase Storage.

-You can import them from `fastapi_restfull.servicios` and use them like any other FastAPI dependency.
+You can import them from `fastapi_basekit.servicios` and use them like any other FastAPI dependency.

 ## Tests